Who We Are | Worldwide Staff

 Reena De Asis, Director -

 De Asis is a community connector with over 12 years of

 experience in the corporate, agency and non-profit sectors.

 alliances and organized socially conscious campaigns and

-the Dress for Success Worldwide – West director of operations,
+the Dress for Success Worldwide – West director,

 Reena is enthused to build an empowerment-based team who will